In light of recent events, some bank customers may wonder how safe a checking account is in terms of stashing their cash.

 • Protection from fires, floods, and thefts

 The Federal Deposit Insurance Corporation (FDIC) protects people who deposit money into FDIC-insured financial institutions against loss.
-This kind of insurance is backed by the federal government and depositors are automatically insured up to $250,000 per depositor, per FDIC-insured institution, per category.
-If your bank were to go out of business, you’re covered (phew!).
+This kind of insurance is backed by the federal government and depositors are automatically insured, generally up to $250,000 per depositor, per FDIC-insured institution, per ownership category.
+(Some banks participate in programs that extend the FDIC insurance to cover millions.)
+If your bank were to go out of business, you’re covered up to the cap.

 Banks purchase banker blanket bonds, which protect the institution in case of fire, flood, robbery, embezzlement, earthquakes, and other causes of lost funds.
 As a result, even if the bank loses money, customers won’t lose their funds.